1 Hour / 1 CE

 This on-demand professional training program on Incorporating the MMPI-2-RF (Restructured Form) in Public Safety Pre-Employment Evaluations is presented by Martin Sellbom, PhD.

-This intermediate-level program discusses the role of the 338-item version of the MMPI-2, the MMPI-2 Restructured Form (MMPI-2-RF) to psychologists who conduct pre-employment evaluations of public safety personnel.
+This intermediate-level program discusses the role of the 338-item version of the MMPI-2, the MMPI-2 Restructured Form (MMPI-2-RF), to psychologists who conduct pre-employment evaluations of public safety personnel.
 This program assumes background and basic interpretation knowledge of the MMPI-2-RF.
 The majority of the time is devoted to considerations for using the MMPI-2-RF in public safety pre-employment evaluations, and scientific support for using the test in such evaluations will be discussed.
-Multiple case illustrations for which MMPI-2-RF data was used in public safety pre-employment evaluations is included.
+Multiple case illustrations for which MMPI-2-RF data were used in public safety pre-employment evaluations are included.

 Learning Objectives